 - Create an Operating Agreement

 You can create an LLC without an Operating Agreement.
 But this documentation is necessary to avoid any future mess.

 #1: Select a State

 As in every State, there’s a possible procedural difference in forming an LLC.
 Therefore we’ve covered State by State guide to help you form an LLC.
 To start an LLC on your own, select your State below and follow the A to Z guide to form.

 Naming an LLC sounds pretty nice but that is nowhere near to naming your child.
 In fact, its not that easy as it seems.
 Mostly, the exact name is not always available.
 If you’re lucky enough to find the desired name of your company, there still some precautions you must take.

 LLC documents filling takes time.
 So it’s better to reserve your LLC name by paying some extra bucks (reservation fee).
 It’s not illegal, nearly every state allows you to reserve a name for a short period of time by filing name reservation a form.
 Yet, the length of the reservation period varies state to state, and your efficiency.
-That’s why many people hire a registered agent or simply get LLC Formation Services online.
+That’s why many people hire a registered agent from any well know reputable formation service like ZenBusiness or LegalZoom.

 In addition, the name of your LLC must comply with the rules of the state you’re applying in.
 Because the company formation rules in the United States of America vary from state to state.
 For instance: